All accommodation businesses, regardless of their size, have to comply with safety laws relating to fire, gas and electricity.

 - put in place adequate fire prevention and evacuation measures

-Fire risk assessment is the foundation for all the fire safety measures needed on the premises, and is essential to keep your business and your guests safe.
+Fire risk assessment is the foundation for all the fire safety measures you need on the premises.
+It is essential to keep your business and your guests safe.
 See fire safety and risk assessment.

 Furniture fire safety